mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 Description: CP2102 USB to UART Bridge Controller - CP2102 USB to UART Bridge Controller
 ```

-I this case, it's `/dev/cu.SLAB_USBtoUART`, using the CP2102 driver.
-On Linux, it should be part of the kernel and thus enabled without need for configuration.
+In this case, it's `/dev/cu.SLAB_USBtoUART`, using the CP2102 driver.
+On Linux, it should be part of the kernel and can be enabled without the need for configuration.
 On OSX and Windows, make sure to have the [CP2102 driver from Silabs installed](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx).

-Since it's the only device that is plugged in right now, PlatformIO uses it right away when i:
+Since it's the only device that is plugged in right now, PlatformIO uses it right away when I:

 ```bash
 $ pio run --target upload